← All Articles

 Is summer too hot to fly fish in North Georgia?

 Not if you stay on cold water.
-The tailwaters below Blue Ridge Dam (Toccoa) and Buford Dam (Chattahoochee) stay in the 50s°F all summer and fish all day, and the spring-fed private Soque stays cold too.
-Fish freestone creeks only at dawn, and avoid trout water warmer than about 68°F.
+The tailwaters below Blue Ridge Dam (Toccoa) and Buford Dam (Chattahoochee) stay in the low 50s°F all summer and fish all day, and the spring-fed private Soque stays in the 50s to low 60s.
+Fish freestone creeks only at dawn and dusk, and avoid any trout water warmer than about 68°F.

 What flies work for summer trout fishing in Georgia?

-Terrestrials — ants, beetles, and hoppers (#8–16) — are the summer staples, often fished as a hopper-dropper with a small nymph below.
-On the tailwaters, add midges and nymphs (#16–22) and streamers early and late for big browns.
+Terrestrials — ants, beetles, hoppers, and inchworms (#8–16) — are the summer staples, often fished as a hopper-dropper with a small nymph below.
+Tricos (#20–24) fall on calm morning pools.
+On the tailwaters, add midges and sowbugs (#16–22) fished deep, and streamers early and late for big browns.

 What's the best time of day to fly fish in summer?

-Early morning (first light to mid-morning) and late evening, when water is coolest and trout feed most.
-Midday is slow and, on warm freestone creeks, risky for the fish — stay on cold tailwaters or the spring-fed Soque if you're fishing midday.
+Early morning (first light to mid-morning) and late evening, when the water is coolest and trout feed most.
+Midday is slow and, on warm freestone creeks, risky for the fish — so stay on cold tailwaters or the spring-fed Soque if you're fishing through the middle of the day.

 Can you catch stripers fly fishing in North Georgia in summer?

-Yes — striped bass run up the lower tailwater and are a hard-fighting summer option on a heavy fly rod.
-It's a great change of pace when trout fishing slows midday.
-See our Toccoa River striper guide for the details.
+Yes — striped bass run up the lower Toccoa tailwater from Lake Blue Ridge and are a hard-fighting summer option on a heavy (8–9 weight) fly rod with a sink line and big streamers.
+The season runs roughly April through June, best in May, and it's a great change of pace when trout fishing slows in the heat.
+See our Toccoa River striper guide.

 Do I need a license to fly fish in summer in Georgia?

 Yes, year-round.
-Anyone 16 or older needs a Georgia fishing license plus a trout stamp from the Georgia DNR.
-Practicing good warm-weather catch-and-release (land fast, keep fish wet, don't fish water over ~68°F) keeps the fishery healthy.
+Anyone 16 or older needs a Georgia fishing license plus a trout license for trout waters; fishing the Tuckasegee across the line requires a separate North Carolina license.
+Practicing good warm-weather catch-and-release — land fast, keep fish wet, and don't fish water over ~68°F — keeps the fishery healthy through the heat.

 Book a cool-water summer trip